24 CHRISTMAS SURVIVAL TIPS FOR PARENT-WRITERS

 Don’t know what to get someone?

-If you can think of something they need or that you know they’ll like, then great.
+If you can think of something they need, or that you know they’ll like, then great.
 If not, then don’t spend hours agonising over the decision.
-Get them a gift card for a shop or a type of product that you know they can make good use of.
+Get them a gift card for a shop or a type of product that you know they like.

 TIP 20: ‘NO GIFT’ PACTS